Buffoni/landauer_parallel/README.md

 # Landauer

-This repository contains the code to run scaling experiments on the emergence of Landauer principle at the microscopic level.
+This repository contains the code to run scaling experiments on the emergence of Landauer principle at the microscopic level as described in this ![paper][https://arxiv.org/abs/2106.07570].
 The code is based on the class object Ising and the erasure protocol.
 The code is fully jitted and parallelized by using numba.
 Dependencies: